ARM-software/arm-trusted-firmware/docs/cpu-specific-build-macros.rst

 -  ``ERRATA_A75_764081``: This applies errata 764081 workaround to Cortex-A75
    CPU.
 This needs to be enabled only for revision r0p0 of the CPU.

+-  ``ERRATA_A75_790748``: This applies errata 790748 workaround to Cortex-A75
+    CPU.
+This needs to be enabled only for revision r0p0 of the CPU.

 DSU Errata Workarounds
 ----------------------